adtapia/QuickQuiz/README.md

 ### 2. **Tej Aidee**
 - Developed the home page including **index.ejs**and CSS **index.css**
--Develope result page including **result.ejs and css **Result.css -integrate with quiz.(result and start quiz button).
+- Develope result page including result.ejs and css Result.css
+- integrate with quiz.(result and start quiz button).
--made stats.js and ejs and integrated them with app.js.
+- made stats.js and ejs and integrated them with app.js.
--also added collecting user results by date for the stats/profile.
+- also added collecting user results by date for the stats/profile.